-So what is a skills inventory and how can you leverage it to increase your company's outputs?
-We'll be breaking this down step by step.
+So what is a skills inventory and how can you leverage it to increase your company’s outputs?
+Let’s break this down step by step, based on our experience in resource management, and hard-won lessons from industry experts who’ve built skills management processes, and have valuable insight to share based on what they've seen.

 A skills inventory is a list or a database that compiles the education, experience, skills, and seniority levels your people have.
 This inventory helps you assess your existing talent pool, plan resources, spot gaps, and make realistic predictions on the company goals your people can or cannot achieve.